 Executive officers of Clarus and other key employees who contribute to the growth, development and financial success of Clarus are eligible to be awarded stock options to purchase our common stock, shares of restricted common stock, and bonuses of shares of common stock under our equity incentive plans.
 Awards under this plan help relate a significant portion of an employee's long-term remuneration directly to stock price appreciation realized by all our stockholders and aligns an employee's interests with that of our stockholders.
 The Compensation Committee believes equity-based incentive compensation aligns executive and stockholder interests because (i) the use of a multi-year lock-up or vesting schedule or milestone based vesting schedule for equity awards encourages executive retention and emphasizes long-term growth, and (ii) paying a significant portion of management's compensation in our equity provides management with a powerful incentive to increase stockholder value over the long term.
-In connection with the Company's prior acceleration of the vesting and issuance of certain stock options, the Company required the optionees to execute lock-up, confidentiality and non-competition agreements as a condition to the acceleration of such stock options.
-Such lock-up, confidentiality and non-competition agreements executed with the Company's employees provide the Company with added protection.
 The Compensation Committee determines appropriate individual long-term incentive awards in the exercise of its discretion in view of the above criteria and applicable policies.
+The timing of our equity award grants is not designed to have any relationship with our release of material, non-public information.
+Awards are generally granted at previously scheduled meetings of the Board and Compensation Committee and as required by our 2005 Stock Incentive Plan, options and stock awards are granted with an exercise price and valued equal to the fair market value of the Company's common stock which is the closing price on the date of grant such awards.